Botomir/Botomir/README.md

 - This app is deployed to the free tier of Heroku.
 Kept awake using Kaffeine.

 #### Configurations
-- There are additional configurations that can be specified in the `config.json` file.
 - You can specify a string for the command prompt.
 - For the weather command, you can specify a default city and temperature unit.
 - You can specify the Spotify playlist name (the date will get added to the end still) and the playlist description text.